-(ii) Production networks: In the context of multi-stage production networks, the particles represent goods that need to be processed by a series of production modules located on links.
+2) Production networks: In the context of multistage production networks, the particles represent goods that need to be processed by a series of production modules located on links.
 The nodes represent abstractions of routing policies that route goods from one stage to the next.
-The density corresponds to work-in-process.
+The density corresponds to work-in-process .
 It is known, e.g., see [8], that the throughput of a single-stage production system follows a nonlinear relationship with respect to its work-in-process.
 This relationship, which is commonly referred to as clearing function, satisfies Assumption 2 of our model.
-Therefore, such production networks have a clear analogy with our setup where $\rho_e$ represents the work-in-progress and $\mu_e(\rho_e)$ represents the clearing function.
-Notice that, in our formulation, we assume infinite capacity for work-in-process because of which our model can not generate bullwhip effects commonly observed in supply chains, e.g., see [28], [9].
+Therefore, such production networks have a clear analogy with our setup where ρ_e represents the work-in-progress and μ_e(ρ_e) represents the clearing function.
+Notice that in our formulation, we do not incorporate feedback between the inflow at the destination node and the outflow at the origin node and, hence, our model is not well suited to generate bullwhip effects commonly observed in supply chains (see, e.g., [9] and [28]).

-(iii) Traffic networks: In road traffic networks, particles represent cars and distributed routing policies correspond to the local route choice behavior of the drivers in response to the locally observed link densities.
+3) Traffic networks: In road traffic networks, particles represent cars and distributed routing policies correspond to the local route choice behavior of the drivers in response to the locally observed link densities.
 The distributed routing policies correspond to the node-wise route choice behavior of the drivers.
-In that respect, observe that, in road traffic networks, locally responsive policies as characterized by Definition 7 are particularly natural as they model the behavior of drivers myopically preferring routes which appear to be locally less congested.
+In that respect, observe that in road traffic networks, locally responsive policies, as characterized by Definition 7, are particularly natural as they model the behavior of drivers myopically preferring routes which appear to be locally less congested.

-The flow function $\mu_e(\rho_e)$ presented in this paper is related to the notion of fundamental diagram in traffic theory, e.g., see [4].
-As already pointed out, however, Assumption 2 on the monotonicity of the flow functions poses a potential limitation to the applicability of our results, as typical fundamental diagrams in road traffic theory have a $\cap$ -shape form.
+The flow function $\mu_e(\rho_e)$ presented in this paper is related to the notion of the fundamental diagram in traffic theory (see, e.g., [4]).
+As already pointed out, however, Assumption 2 on the monotonicity of the flow functions poses a potential limitation to the applicability of our results, as typical fundamental diagrams in road traffic theory have a \cap -shape form.
 Some simulations are provided in [3] illustrating how the results of this paper could be extended to this case.
-On the other hand, the analysis presented in this paper continues to provide insight on the local behavior of dynamical networks with flow functions having $\cap$ -shaped graph, in the region where the flow is increasing in the density.
+On the other hand, the analysis presented in this paper continues to provide insight on the local behavior of dynamical networks with flow functions having \cap -shaped graph, in the region where the flow is increasing in the density.1

-Remark 2: It is worth stressing that, while distributed routing policies depend only on local information on the current density, their structural form may depend on some global information on the network.
-Such global information might have been accumulated through a slower time-scale evolutionary dynamics.
+Remark 2: It is worth stressing that while distributed routing policies depend only on local information on the current density, their structural form may depend on some global information on the network.
+This global information might have been accumulated through a slower time-scale evolutionary dynamics.
 A two time-scale process of this sort has been analyzed in our related work [29] in the context of traffic networks.
 Multiple time-scale dynamical processes have also been analyzed in [30] in the context of data networks.
 When not directly designable, desired route choice behaviors from a social optimization perspective may be achieved by appropriate incentive mechanisms.
-While we do not address the issue of mechanism design in this paper, the companion paper [3] discusses the use of tolls in influencing the longterm global route choice behavior of drivers to get a desired equilibrium flow in traffic networks.
+While we do not address the issue of mechanism design in this paper, the companion paper [3] discusses the use of tolls in influencing the long-term global route choice behavior of drivers to obtain a desired equilibrium flow in traffic networks.

-C. Perturbed dynamical networks and resilience
+C. Perturbed Dynamical Networks and Resilience

-We shall consider persistent perturbations of the dynamical network (6) that reduce the flow functions on the links, as per the following:
+We shall consider persistent perturbations of the dynamical network (6) that reduce the flow functions on the links, as follows: